GGLAB-KU/gecturkweb/README.md

 ## Acknowledgements

-GECTurk WEB is developed by Ali Gebeşçe and Gözde Gül Şahin at the Computer Engineering Department, Koç University, GGLab, Istanbul, Turkey.
+- GECTurk WEB was developed as part of the senior design project by Ali Gebeşçe, Asu Tutku Gökçek, Gökçe Sevimli, Yakup Enes Güven at the Computer Engineering Department of Koç University, under the supervision of Assistant Professor Gözde Gül Şahin.
+Subsequent enhancements were made by Ali Gebeşçe and Assistant Professor Gözde Gül Şahin at [GGLab](https://gglab-ku.github.io/).

+- The GECTurk Model utilized by GECTurk WEB was developed by Atakan Kara, Farrin Marouf Safian, Andrew Bond, and Gözde Gül Şahin.
+For more details, please refer to the [paper](https://aclanthology.org/2023.findings-ijcnlp.26/) and [GitHub repository](https://github.com/GGLAB-KU/gecturk) of GECTurk.

+- This project is supported by the [Scientific and Technological Research Council of Türkiye (TÜBİTAK)](https://www.tubitak.gov.tr/) as part of the project titled *Automatic Learning of Procedural Language from Natural Language Instructions for Intelligent Assistance* (Project No. 121C132).

 ## Contact

-For any questions or support, please contact [Ali Gebeşçe](mailto:agebesce17@ku.edu.tr).
+For any questions or support, please contact [Ali Gebeşçe](mailto:aligebesce13@gmail.com).